Mike's 14th Annual Winter Outlook

 Average Temp: 37.9°F

-Precipitation: Average (a pretty good shot at a decent snowfall, particularly in mid to late January)
+Precipitation: Slightly above average (best shot at a good snow event comes in mid to late January)

 Average Snow (not a forecast): 3.9”